gatling/gatling-workshop/README.md

                     .exec(viewCart)
                     .exec(login);
 ```
+> Run again the simulation, in the `Requests and Responses per Second` graph you should see an error.

 And that is not functional, we get an error on the login attempt.
 Why will you ask me ?
 Because Spring Security protects forms from csrf attacks by expecting a **CSRF token** that we did not provide.